 UIO only supports legacy interrupts so it is not usable with SR-IOV and virtual hosts which require MSI/MSI-X interrupts.

-Despite these limitations, UIO is well suited for use in virtual machines, where direct IOMMU access is not available.
+Despite these limitations, UIO is well suited for use in VMs, where direct IOMMU access is not available.
 In such a situation, a guest instance user space process is not isolated from other processes in the same instance.
 But the hypervisor can isolate any guest instance from others or hypervisor host processes using IOMMU.

 Currently, two UIO modules are supported by DPDK: